ccp137/SUGAR/README.md

 --threshold can be used to set the threshold (>= 0.5) for accepting waveforms.
 If 0.5 was used, two labels (0 for rejected and 2 for accepted) are assigned to all the waveforms.
 If a value larger than 0.5 was used, three labels (0 for rejected; 1 for unclear; 2 for accepted) will be assigned.

-More details on the usage of 02_change_sac_header.py can be found by running "python 02_change_sac_header.py -h".
+More details on the usage of 02_change_sac_header.py can be found below or by running "python 02_change_sac_header.py -h".

 ```
 usage: 02_change_sac_header.py [-h] [--threshold THRESHOLD]